Toledo Mud Hens: Columbus Clippers

-The Mud Hens' rivalry with the Columbus Clippers is a rivalry that dates back to 1977 when the Clippers joined the International League and were the second Ohio team in the league.
+The Mud Hens' rivalry with the Columbus Clippers dates back to 1977, when the Clippers joined the International League and were the second Ohio team in the league.
 The two teams play in the International League's West Division.
 The Clippers are an affiliate of the Cleveland Guardians, who compete against the Detroit Tigers in the American League Central, adding another layer to the rivalry.

 Indianapolis Indians

-The Mud Hens' rivalry with the Indianapolis Indians dates back to 1998 when the Indians joined the International League.
+The Mud Hens' rivalry with the Indianapolis Indians dates back to 1998, when the Indians joined the International League.
 They faced each other in the Governors' Cup Finals in 2005, which the Mud Hens won in a sweep.
 The following season, they faced each other in a play-in game—the winner would win the IL West Division and clinch a spot in the 2006 Governor's Cup playoffs—which the Mud Hens won, 4–0.

 Playoffs

-The Mud Hens also won Interstate League playoffs in 1896, and 1897.
+The Mud Hens also won Interstate League playoffs in 1896 and 1897.
 While competing in the American Association, Toledo was the league champion in 1927, prior to the league having a postseason.
 Subsequently, Toledo reached the semifinals in 1937, 1943, and 1944.
 They reached the championship series in 1942.
-In 1967, Toledo played their first playoff game in Governors' Cup playoffs.
+In 1967, Toledo played their first playoff game in the Governors' Cup playoffs.
 In 1968, the Mud Hens finished first for the regular season but lost in the playoff semifinals.